-Fortunately you can salvage your milk and still use it if you plan on freezing it.
+If your breast milks smells sour, fortunately you can salvage your milk and still use it if you plan on freezing it.
 First you must scald the milk.
 Heat the milk to about 180 F or until you see bubbles around the edge of the pan (Kelly Mom).
 Be sure not to let it go to a full boil.
 Then quickly cool the milk and store as desired.

 So what will I do with the over 100 ounces of breast milk I have stored?
 I have contacted a local milk bank to see if they will take it.
 Unfortunately my local bank declined.
 However, some milk banks will accept this milk as it is often used for premature babies that do not reject it for the taste.